ha5ha6/judy_blog/_pages/basicrl.md

 <center><img src="/judy_blog/assets/images/blackjack_offmc_importance_sampling.png" width=500></center>

-Target policy can be inferred from the obtained Q value based on certain states
+Target policy can be inferred from the obtained Q value in terms of certain states

 ### References